darienbrothers/statlocker-react-native/docs/statlocker-tabs-revamp.md

 # Game Details Screen

-# **🏟️ Game Details — “Every Game Tells a Story”**
+# **🏟️ Game Details — "Every Game Tells a Story"**

 ## **🎯 Purpose**

-Display everything about a single game — stats, insights, trends, and milestones — in a way that’s visual, motivational, and coach-friendly.
+Display everything about a single game — stats, insights, trends, and milestones — in a way that's visual, motivational, and coach-friendly.

 ---